Limited time only

 A single-member operating agreement is typically simpler than a multi-member version.
 Focus on documenting your management authority, capital contributions, profit distributions, and dissolution procedures.

-Other risks of not having an operating agreement include:
+Advantages of an LLC operating agreement

 What to include in an LLC operating agreement